Are certain fruits healthier than others?

 Differences between fruits

 Just like other foods, different fruits have different nutrient values.
 Generally, whole fruits are good sources of fiber while fruit juices are not.
 And one cup of fruit juice, even 100% fruit juice, has a lot more sugar than one piece or one serving of whole fruit.
 In addition, whole fruits are more satiating than juices.
 When meeting the recommended fruit and vegetable intake, it is better to eat them (whole) than drink them (juice).
-However, one should not completely avoid drinking juice — if it is 100% juice — but you should limit consumption to no more than 4 to 8 ounces a day.
+You don't have to completely avoid drinking juice — if it is 100% juice — but you should limit consumption to no more than 4 to 8 ounces a day.

-The freezer section of the grocery store is often stocked with quite a variety of frozen fruits.
-These are often peeled and cut already (like mango), which is convenient and often less expensive than fresh fruits.
-Frozen fruits are usually picked and quick-frozen near the point of harvest, therefore the nutrients are well preserved.
+The freezer section of many grocery stores is stocked with a variety of frozen fruits.
+These are usually peeled and cut already (like mango), which is convenient and often less expensive than fresh fruits.
+Frozen fruits are usually picked and quick-frozen near the point of harvest; therefore the nutrients are well preserved.
 Moreover, some seasonal fruits such as blueberries are readily available in frozen form.
-The key to selection is to choose plain frozen fruits without added sugar.
+Choose plain frozen fruits without added sugar.

 Some dried fruits like raisins and apricots are also treated with sulfur dioxide to preserve freshness and color.
 For most people that is not a concern; however, some individuals are sensitive, especially those with asthma.
 Sulfur dioxide treatment is labeled on the package, so it is not difficult to avoid if necessary.